dansarno/weather-to-run/README.md

 An example reply and response by the Twitter bot would be:

+Reply: "@weather_to_run #whataboutme Tokyo"

-"Hello Tokyo!
+Bot response: "Hello Tokyo!
 What a great day to be alive!
 You're in luck, good weather all round!
 What are you waiting for?!"

 ![Example of a weather dashboard](readme_images/tokyo_dashboard_22-09-20.jpg)

-"@weather_to_run #whataboutme Paris"

 ### Follow Back
 _Not yet implemented_